 Vitamin A in pumpkins is a strong antioxidant that keeps the eyes, lungs, kidneys, and skin healthy.

-They prevent disease and fight inflammation caused by free radicals damage, and give strong immunity and healthy life to a guinea pig.
+They prevent disease and fight inflammation caused by free radical damage, and give strong immunity and healthy life to a guinea pig.

 Pumpkins have few amounts of protein and carbohydrates which allows guinea pigs to develop slow and quick energy release for their daily needs.